 Daily Photo – Jungle Canopy

-Having trekked into the spot in the where we were going to there were fair amounts of hurry-up-and-wait activity.
-Having arrived at the location and determine where to flush in the and where to set the geophone spread for the LVL, we had to wait while the holes were flushed and the spread laid, connected and tested.
+Having trekked into the spot in the jungle where we were going to there were fair amounts of hurry-up-and-wait activity.
+Having arrived at the location and determine where to flush in the and where to set the spread for the LVL, we had to wait while the holes were flushed and the spread laid, connected and tested.
 With everything ready to go it was time to clear the site, insert the detonator into the charge, rod the charge down the hole to the required depth, tamp in the soil and dirt above the charge, retire to the trigger, make sure no-one was close to the shot and then, Bang!

 What I found interesting was the separation between the trees.
 I guess this is because the trees rub against each other at they move with the wind and the friction breaks the new growth at the periphery which leads to these channels between the trees.